Pensano-dev/aura-mobile-app/project documentation/android_studio.md

 ## Running the Android Virtual Device with Aura

-Unlike, iOS, I found that the Android Virtual Device (AVD) did not automatically open when running `npx run android`.
+Unlike, iOS, I found that the Android Virtual Device (AVD) did not always automatically open when running `npx run android`, although in theory it should.
 I had to open the AVD Manager from the Android Studio welcome screen and then click the green play button to start the AVD.
 Once it was running, I could run `npx run android` and it would open the app in the AVD.

 The first time I ran this on a 2014 MacBook Air, it took a few minutes to open the AVD.
 I needed to press a few buttons when prompted but it worked smoothly albeit slowly.
 As with iOS, subsequent openings were much quicker.
 Bare in mind that a 2014 MacBook Air is not exactly an ideal machine for this kind of dev work.